Codecademy/docs/content/javascript/concepts/comments/comments.md

   - 'paths/front-end-engineer-career-path'
 ---

-In JavaScript **comment** is a piece of text within a program that is not executed.
-It can be used to provide additional information to aid in understanding the code.
+**Comments** are pieces of text within a JavaScript program that is not interpreted or executed.
+They provide additional information to aid in understanding the code.

 ## Single-line Comments